Submit requests through Postman

-Get the weather forecast for your area:
+Get the weather forecast for your area using the observations endpoint:

 You’re thinking of moving to Arizona, but you want to find a place that’s cool.
-Use the
+Use the normals endpoint:

 By looking at these two different weather APIs, you can see some differences in the way the information is called and returned.
 However, fundamentally both APIs have endpoints that you can configure with parameters.
 When you make requests with the endpoints, you get responses that contain information, often in JSON format.
 This is the core of how REST APIs work — you send a request and get a response.

-© 2017, Tom Johnson
+About Tom Johnson